 An important part of the activities of the COST Action involve scientific meeting that bring together a wide set of scientists to build collaborations and to share expertise in experimental techniques.

-July 7th-10th 2020: The SEB Main Meeting in Prague includes a three-day symposium on ''Dynamic organization of the nucleus across kingdoms'.
-Registration is now available.
-If you have any questions about this please contact David Evans.
+June 29th- July 2nd 2021: The SEB Main Meeting in Antwerp will include a three-day symposium on ''Dynamic organization of the nucleus across kingdoms'.

 December 9th-11th 2019: Main Meeting for INDEPTH Grant Period 3: El Escorial, Spain.